image of the recipe rebel cookbook cover on transparent background.Free shipping on all orders! Shop The Recipe Rebel Cookbook here 🎉

 Crust

-• Preheat the oven to 325 degrees F and lightly grease a 9" Springform pan or line with parchment paper.
+• Preheat the oven to 325℉ and line 9" Springform pan with parchment paper (I like to pinch it between the top and bottom).
 Wrap a large piece of tin foil around the bottom and partially up the sides of the pan.

 Filling

 • Meanwhile, prepare your filling.
-In a large bowl, beat cream cheese until smooth.
+In a large bowl, beat cream cheese with an electric mixer until smooth.
 Add sugar and beat until combined.

-• Add pumpkin, eggs, vanilla and pumpkin pie spice and beat on low until combined — you don't want to incorporate too much air into the cheesecake.
+• Add pumpkin, eggs, vanilla and pumpkin pie spice and beat on low until combined, scraping down the sides as needed — you don't want to incorporate too much air into the cheesecake.

 • Pour into crust and smooth the top.
-Bake at 275 degrees F for 1 hour 15 minutes to 1 hour 30 minutes, or until the outer 2 inches are set but the center is still slightly jiggly.
+Bake at 275℉ for 1 hour 30 minutes to 2 hours, or until the top is dry but the center is still slightly jiggly.

 • Turn off the oven and let sit in the warm oven for 1 hour.

-• Remove from the oven and let sit for 15 minutes before carefully running a knife around the edge of the pan to loosen the cheesecake.
+• Remove from the oven and carefully run a knife around the edge of the pan to loosen the cheesecake.
 Let cool to room temperature before chilling in the fridge completely (overnight is best!), then remove from the pan and serve with whipped cream.

 Nutrition Information